Creative Writing Faculty

 Steve Kistulentz is the Director of the Saint Leo Master of Arts in Creative Writing Program and an Associate Professor of English.
-He is the author of two collections of poetry, Little Black Daydream (2012), an editor’s choice selection in the University of Akron Press Series in Poetry, and The Luckless Age (2010), selected from over 700 manuscripts as the winner of the Benjamin Saltman Award.
+He is the author of a novel, Panorama (2018), which was a must-read selected by publications like Entertainment Weekly and the New York Post.
+His new poetry collection, The Mating Calls of the Dead will be published in 2021 by Black Lawrence Press. two collections of poetry, Little Black Daydream (2012), an editor’s choice selection in the University of Akron Press Series in Poetry, and The Luckless Age (2010), selected from over 700 manuscripts as the winner of the Benjamin Saltman Award.
 His short stories have appeared in many journals, including Narrative Magazine, Quarter After Eight, Crab Orchard Review, and in a special issue of Mississippi Review focused on emerging writers, selected by guest editor Rick Moody.
 His narrative nonfiction—mostly on the subject of popular culture—has appeared widely in journals.
 He earned a BA in English from the College of William and Mary, an MA from the Johns Hopkins University, an MFA from the Iowa Writer’s Workshop, and a PhD from the Florida State University.

 Assistant Professor of English